I certainly don’t wear bike sandals for their looks.

 People tend to have the perception that sandals are for summer cycling only.
 I’ve actually found them to be excellent in winter too.
 But more on that below…

 – Drying.
-When your sandals get wet, you can dry them out much quicker than a shoe.
-They are actually great for wet, winter riding.
+When sandals get wet, they dry out much quicker than a shoe.

 – Versatility.
 You can wear sandals with no socks, thin socks, thick socks, waterproof socks and any of those sock combinations with overshoes.
-This makes sandals great for all weather conditions.
+This makes sandals suitable for all-weather conditions.

-– They’re friggen ugly.
-We die a bit inside when we wear them.
-Surely someone can come up with a nice ‘Birkenstock’ style?
+– They’re ugly.
+I die a bit inside when I wear them.

 – You can’t put shoe inserts (orthotics) in them.
-This is quite ok for those with flat feet, but will be a concern for those with high arches that need the support.
+This is quite ok for those with flat feet, but can be a concern for those with high arches.

 – Foot movement inside the sandal.
-Shoes have more surface area to hug your foot, making them feel stiffer and more secure in comparison.
-Not too much a worry with bicycle touring, more a concern for racer boys and girls.
+Shoes have more surface area to hug your foot, making them feel stiffer and more secure.

 – Your feet need to adjust to sandals.
-Some people experience blistering from walking in their sandals too much!
+Some people experience blistering from walking in their sandals too much.
+Take it easy!

 Cycling Sandal Versatility

-SPD sandals are the most versatile touring shoes.
-They are great in the desert, and great in wet, cold weather.
+SPD sandals are surely the most versatile touring shoes.
+They are great in the desert, and just as good in wet/cold conditions.

 1. Wear sandals without socks in conditions over 15 degrees celcius.